mpanighetti/install-or-defer/README.md

 ## Settings customization

-This framework is designed to work "out of the box" without any modification, but if you wish to customize the workflow to your organization's needs (e.g. changing wording in the alerts, adding corporate branding, adjusting alert timing and the maximum deferral time before update enforcement), you can make whatever changes are needed, either by deploying a configuration profile, or by directly modifying the script (__payload/Library/Scripts/install_or_defer.sh__) with a text editor (e.g. Atom) and building an installer package for deployment of your customized script.
+This framework is designed to work "out of the box" without any modification, but if you wish to customize the workflow to your organization's needs (e.g. changing wording in the alerts, adding corporate branding, adjusting alert timing and the maximum deferral time before update enforcement), you can make whatever changes are needed, either by deploying a configuration profile, or by directly modifying the script (__payload/Library/Scripts/Install or Defer.sh__) with a text editor (e.g. Atom) and building an installer package for deployment of your customized script.

 ### Configuration profile